parrt/cs652/projects/smalltalk.md

 Primitive.Integer_ADD.perform(ctx, 1);
 ```

-I have not provided that implementation for you and your starter kit, but let's take a look at `perform` in the generic [STObject](https://github.com/USF-CS652-starterkits/parrt-smalltalk/blob/master/src/smalltalk/vm/primitive/STObject.java) class.
+I have not provided that implementation for you in your starter kit, so let's take a look at `perform` in the generic [STObject](https://github.com/USF-CS652-starterkits/parrt-smalltalk/blob/master/src/smalltalk/vm/primitive/STObject.java) class.
 It shows the mechanics of how to implement primitive methods.
 In particular, it shows how Smalltalk `Object` implements the `asString` primitive method declared as `	Object_ASSTRING(STObject::perform)`.

 ```java
 /** Implement a primitive method in active context ctx.